West slams fraught Russian election as China's Xi congratulates Putin

 Xi congratulated Putin and told him that he trusts that Russia will be able to achieve even greater success in the development and construction of the country under Putin's leadership, according to state television.

-Earlier, Lin Jian, the new spokesman for the Foreign Ministry said that China and Russia are "strategic partners in the new era."
+Earlier, Lin Jian, the new spokesman for the Foreign Ministry in Beijing said that China and Russia are "strategic partners in the new era."

 While Western countries are trying to isolate Moscow in light of Russia's all-out invasion of Ukraine, Beijing, outwardly neutral but backing Russia, remains the Kremlin's most important ally.
 Xi called Putin an "old friend" at a meeting last autumn.